Glyphosate Residue Free

 The Detox Project has a set cost system for Glyphosate Residue Free certification:

 Third party laboratory testing costs an estimated $600 per year for each of your products (this is for 3 tests per year of each of your products).
+However, if you have many products we will work with you to create a cost-effective testing protocol.

 Please contact us to start the certification process!